To Infinity and Beyond: A General Framework for Scaling Economic Theories: Matching Theory

 \begin{theorem}[\citealp{nguyen2018couples}] In any finite, many-to-one matching market with couples with capacity vector $k$, there exists a capacity vector $k^*$ with $|k_h-k^*_h|\le2$ for every $h\in H$ and $\sum_{h\in H}k_h\le \sum_{h\in H}k^*_h\le \sum_{h\in H}k_h+4$ such that a stable matching w.r.t.\ $k^*$ exists. \end{theorem}

-Despite the very different proofs of \cref{stable-finite,couples-finite} (the former uses deferred acceptance; the latter uses \citeauthor{scarf1967core}'s Lemma), our proofs of their infinite extensions are remarkably similar.
-As in the one-to-one stable case, we will now want to capture the solution concept of stability with couples and approximately same capacities via a set of locally finite logical formulae and then use Logical Compactness to take the existence result for finite markets (\cref{couples-finite}) and lift it to infinite markets.
-To make sure that each logical formula that we come up with is indeed finite, we will need a technical assumption on the preferences of couples in the market.
+Despite the fact that \cref{stable-finite,couples-finite} have very different proofs (the former uses deferred acceptance; the latter uses \citeauthor{scarf1967core}'s Lemma), our proofs of their infinite extensions are remarkably similar.
+As in the one-to-one stable case, we want to describe the solution concept of near-feasible stability with couples via a set of individually finite formulae and then use \cref{scaling-lemma} to take the existence result for finite markets (\cref{couples-finite}) and scale it to infinite markets.
+To make sure that each logical formula that we come up with is indeed finite, we need a technical assumption on the preferences of couples in the market.